WestGrid/SciVis2021/content/tasks.md

 overall goals of this contest is to produce better visualizations than these and to come up with novel analysis techniques and ideas that are unique to the problem.

+Ideally, all submissions should be reproducible and use only open-source tools, so that anyone could benefit from your work.

-You can check the IEEE SciVis Contest [2020 session](https://kaust-vislab.github.io/SciVis2020/results.html) to see previous year's winning entries.
+You can check the IEEE SciVis Contest [2020 session](https://kaust-vislab.github.io/SciVis2020/results.html) to see the previous year's winning entries.

 <!-- These are the most important outcomes of this modeling and study. -->

 #### Physical variables and the flow patterns